KcVamsi/terraform-roboshop/terraform-notes/notes.md

 }

+# every time we cant hard code the data like list and maps, some times we need to give values dynamically

 #  till now we are giving the inputs before only, if we want to give dynamically then we use "dev.tfvars" and "prod.tfvars"